dauphine-dev/returnNewReddit/README.md

 - For any request or bug report please visit this page: https://github.com/dauphine-dev/returnNewReddit

+# Note
+For now it's a dark mode only add-on, the light mode will supported in a future version.

 # How to test
 From `about:debugging` page open the file manifest.json